honoruru/Election_Analysis/README.md

 NOTE:  The portal described would be an election staff user interface with the election script.
 This would control the input to only required and all required fields.
 If practicable, input would be by drop-down menu.

 ## Challenge Summary
-Examples
+As montioned, the script could be modified to accomodate different types of elections from Congressional to "Name that Highway.

-Senatorial Election
+###Senatorial Election

 In this example, little modification is required as it is assumed that the Senatorial districts are the same counties used in the Congressional election.
 It is also assumed that these elections produce only one winner.

 In this election, the election staff would simply input the exact name and folder location of “CVS” file.

-Any Election that does not use County as the Voter Segment
+### Any Election that does not use County as the Voter Segment

 The code would be modified to handle any election with voters segmented into groups other than “county” (e.g., precinct, ward).
 This would be accomplished by defining variable for the name of the segment.
 Throughout the script, the variable would be inserted wherever “county” appeared.